-As required by State law (MCA 2-18-704), the City allows its retiring employees with at least five years of service and who are at least 50 years of age, along with their eligible spouses and dependents, the option to continue participation in the City's group health insurance plan until the retiree becomes eligible for Medicare coverage.
+The City administers an Other Postemployment Benefits (OPEB) plan providing medical, prescription drug, and life benefits to retired employees and their dependents under certain conditions.
 This option creates a defined benefit other post-employment benefits plan (OPEB), since retirees are typically older than the average age of active plan participants and therefore receive a benefit of lower insurance rates.
+The City does not issue a separate report that includes financial statements and required supplementary information for the OPEB plan.
 The OPEB plan is a single-employer defined benefit plan administered by the City.
-No assets are accumulated in a trust that meets the criteria in paragraph 4 of GASB Statement 75.
 The City covers OPEB costs when they come due, on a pay-as-you-go basis.
+In general, OPEB costs are paid from the funds in which the related payroll expenses were incurred.